MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-webconsole.md

 10. Visualize the following dashboards:

-    a.
-Web Application Status.
+    1. Web Application Status.

-    b.
-Management Group Health.
+    2. Management Group Health.

-    c.
-Management Group Health Trend.
+    3. Management Group Health Trend.

-    d.
-UNIX/Linux Computer Summary.
+    4. UNIX/Linux Computer Summary.

-    e.
-Network Summary dashboard.
+    5. Network Summary dashboard.

-    f.
-From 1807 and later, you can view Network Node and Network Interface Dashboard for Network Node/interface from the **Monitored Objects** page.
+    6. From 1807 and later, you can view Network Node and Network Interface Dashboard for Network Node/interface from the **Monitored Objects** page.

 11. From 1807 and later, you can visualize the effective configuration of rules and monitors for a monitored object from the **Monitored objects** drill down page.